 There can be several reasons for genetic testing such as identifying the cause of the disease or the risk of developing it.
 Our medical experts are available to help your doctor with any questions regarding which genetic testing might be appropriate for you at CENTOGENE.

 Understanding your results

-Each patient is unique and your results will be translated into a comprehensive medical report which will be sent to your doctor.
+Each patient is unique and your results will be translated into a comprehensive diagnostic report which will be sent to your doctor.
 Your doctor can then discuss the impact of the findings on your personal health and any proactive healthcare options available to you.